For Authors / Contributors

 Promptness

 All manuscripts should be reviewed in a timely manner.
-Any reviewer who is unable to provide a prompt review should notify the editor or withdraw themselves from the reviewing process.
+Any reviewer who is unable to provide a prompt review should notify the editor or withdraw from the reviewing process.

 Acknowledgement of Sources